top of page

 FAMILY HIKE TO THE OBSERVATION POINTS:

 • To return to your car, retrace your steps past the Carob Lookout until you come to a fork.
 Take the right fork on the green-marked trail to the Mount Nitai Lookout.
 It is called this because of the view it provides of Mount Nitai.
-(Note that this trail is closer to the edge of the cliff than the other trails and may not be suitable for young children who like wandering).
-If you wish to skip the green trail, return instead to the parking lot via the black trail on which you came.
+Return to the parking lot via the red-marked trail.
+(Note that this trail is closer to the edge of the cliff than the other trails and is not suitable for young children who like wandering.
+If you wish to skip the green trail, return to the parking lot via the black trail on which you came).

 CHALLENGING HIKE TO THE FORTRESS AND REFUGE CAVES:

-VISITING THE SYNAGOGUE OF ANCIENT ARBEL:
+THE SYNAGOGUE OF ANCIENT ARBEL:

-The synagogue at Arbel is of interest.
-It is located outside the park, adjacent to Moshav Arbel.
+The synagogue of the ancient village of Arbel is worthy of a visit.
+It is outside the park, and adjacent to Moshav Arbel.
 A short drive from the park takes you to its parking lot on the left-hand side of the road.
 From here there is a paved walkway to the synagogue.

 Doorway Arbel synagogue.jpeg